Skip to content

 The audience is anyone wrapping a native Windows control — a third- party WinUI control, a custom Control subclass, or an existing WinUI control that the built-in catalog has not yet covered.
 The walk-through ports Microsoft.UI.Xaml.Controls.RatingControl end-to-end so the shape of every step is concrete; the patterns transfer to anything that descends from FrameworkElement.
 Cross-reference the built-in descriptors in src/Reactor/Core/V1Protocol/Descriptor/Descriptors/ as you adapt the example — they are the production examples of every shape this page mentions.

-The whole flow is five steps, plus an optional sixth for control families that need a derived-type registration.
-The same five steps cover every leaf control in the built-in catalog; you can do them in any order, but the listing order is the order they typically come up.
+The whole flow is four steps, plus an optional fifth for control families that need a derived-type registration.
+The same four steps cover every leaf control in the built-in catalog; do them in the listed order — the factory holder in Step 3 must exist before Step 4 can use the element, because that holder's class-init is what registers the handler.

 Step What you write Where it lives

-1 An Element record subclass with one field per prop and one field per event callback App code, next to the component that uses it
+1 An Element record subclass with one field per prop and one field per event callback, primary constructor internal so callers must reach it through the factory App code, next to the component that uses it

 2 A ControlDescriptor<TElement, TControl> (or IElementHandler<TElement, TControl>) wiring each field to a WinUI property or event A static class in the same file or a sibling

-A sixth step — RegisterHandlerForDerivedTypes against a non-generic intermediate base — lets one registration catch every closed-T variant of a generic element family.
-It is what the typed templated- list ports use; you only need it if you are adding a similar family.
+A fifth step — ControlRegistry.RegisterForDerivedTypes against a non-generic intermediate base — lets one registration catch every closed-T variant of a generic element family.
+It is what the typed templated-list ports use; you only need it if you are adding a similar family.

 Step 1 — Define the Element record